Trézéguet (Egyptian footballer): Al Ahly

-Born in Kafr El Sheikh governorate, he was given the nickname Trézéguet at age nine by Badr Ragab, a youth coach at his school team, due to his goalscoring record for the team and his shaven head appearance resembling the French international footballer David Trezeguet.
+Born in the city of Kafr El Sheikh, he was given the nickname Trézéguet at age nine by Badr Ragab, a youth coach at his school team, when he noticed that Mahmoud had a shaved head and a clinical goal-scoring instinct that heavily resembled the French World Cup winner and Juventus legend, David Trezeguet.
+The coach used it to motivate him to become an international star, and the name stuck with him for the rest of his career.
 Playing as a striker, he joined the youth academy at Al Ahly after turning down an offer to move to Qatar.
 He soon converted to playing as a midfielder in the youth academy following the advice of coach Ali Maher.
 After being promoted to the senior squad by manager Manuel José de Jesus, on the advice of Maher, he made his professional debut in the 2012 CAF Champions League as a substitute in place of Mohamed Aboutrika in a match against local rivals Zamalek.
 Jesus later described him as "one of the best youngsters he's ever came across."
 He made his first start for Al Ahly later in the competition against Ghanaian side Berekum Chelsea.
 Al Ahly went on to win the Champions League although Trézéguet did not feature in the final.

 In April 2013, he was offered a trial for French side Nice after establishing himself in the first team at eighteen and playing in the U20 African Youth Cup, postponing the trial for a later date to help Al Ahly during an injury crisis that left them short of first team players.

 He was later offered a trial with English side Nottingham Forest but the club pulled out of a potential loan transfer with an option to buy after being unable to meet Al Ahly's valuation, stated at £1 million by Al Ahly's director of football Sayed Abdel-Hafiz.
 In December 2013, he was linked with Scottish club Celtic, who saw a bid of £420,000 rejected.
 However, he later ended speculation over his future by stating his intention to remain with Al Ahly until at least the end of the 2013–14 season.
 In January 2015, he won the Best Egypt-based Player Award at the annual Youth and Sports Broadcasting annual gala.

 After helping Al Ahly win the Egyptian Premier League title in the 2014–15 season, speculation over his future arose again after it was confirmed that they would "listen to offers" as the club began to experience financial difficulties The end of his season was disrupted after being ruled out for six weeks with a dislocated shoulder suffered during a 2–1 defeat to Tunisian side Club Africain.